mtyka/mtyka.github.io/_posts/2016-12-11-lostpla-casting-glass.markdown

 Now that the mold is poured, I generally let it air dry for a few days.
 After the first 24 hrs I take off the box or container that held the plaster, aiding drying.
 Next, we need to burn out the mold.
 I place the mold, upside-down, in the kiln, usually on top of a metal grating I've built.
-Underneigh I place a metal pan to catch the drippings.
+Underneath I place a metal pan to catch the drippings.
 The pan is lined with some aluminum foil for easy cleaning.
 The burnout protocol plateaus at several temperatures.
 First 230 to dry the mold completely.
 Then at 500 to drive off all the chemically bound water and start melting the PLA.
 At the end of this stage the bulk of the PLA will have melted and dripped out into the pan, so I will open the kiln and empty the pan.
 The program then ascends to 700.
 At this temperature PLA will evaporate rapidly and carbon deposits will also oxidize away.
 I noticed that when I didn't go up to this temperature, some of the molten PLA mould soak into the plaster and then, upon cooling and contraction, cause the plaster to crack.
 However if the temperature is raised sufficiently, the PLA evaporates completely, thus not creating those stresses during cooling and many cracks are avoided.
 Some cracks still occur, but the resultant flashing can later be ground off.

 | Time (Hr:Min)   | Temp(F) | Description                   |